apollner/news_image_generation/README.md

 ## Latest News Headline
 The latest news headline used to generate the image is:

-**Wall Street Cruel Summer: Stock Market Crash, Inflation Ends Vacation**
+**Apple’s AI research suggests features are coming for Siri, artists, and more.**

-You can read more about it [here](https://www.businessinsider.com/wall-street-summer-worry-stock-market-crash-inflation-hamtons-vacation-2024-5).
+You can read more about it [here](https://www.theverge.com/2024/5/5/24147995/apple-siri-ai-research-chatbot-creativity).

 ## Requirements
 - Python 3.8